MicrosoftDocs/appcenter-docs/docs/sdk/push/introduction-android.md

 ### 1. Set up Firebase Cloud Messaging

-- Create a project on the [Firebase Console](https://console.firebase.google.com).
+1. Create a project on the [Firebase Console](https://console.firebase.google.com).
-- Press on the Android logo to create an application matching your package name.
+2. Click the Android logo on the page to create an application matching your package name.
-- Go to **Project Settings** and download the **google-services.json** file.
+3. Go to **Project Settings** and download the **google-services.json** file.
-- Copy this file to your Android project app module.
+4. Copy this file to your Android project app module.

 ### 2. Obtain your Android API Key

-In the [Firebase Console](https://console.firebase.google.com), go to **Project Settings**.
-Navigate to the **Cloud Messaging** tab.
-Copy the **Server Key**.
+1. In the [Firebase Console](https://console.firebase.google.com), go to **Project Settings**.
+2. Navigate to the **Cloud Messaging** tab.
+3. Copy the **Server Key**.
 This will be the Android API Key that you will need to set in the App Center Push portal.